Opportunities to Study Off Campus

 Other Study-Abroad Programs

 In addition to its own programs, the College approves study away at a number of institutions and programs throughout the world that meet Colby’s standards for academic rigor.
-A handbook of opportunities that lists all approved programs is available on the Off-Campus Study website and is distributed to all sophomores near the beginning of the fall semester.
+A handbook of opportunities that lists all approved programs is available on the Off-Campus Study website and is distributed to all sophomores at the beginning of the fall semester.
 For programs not administered by Colby, the College requires that students obtain approval for their course of study before the stated deadline; without prior approval, credit cannot be transferred to Colby.
 Approval forms are available from the Office of Off-Campus Study.
-For study abroad during the academic year 2022-23, a preliminary application must be filed with the Office of Off-Campus Study by Nov.
-15, 2021, and a final application or request for program approval must be submitted by Feb.
-20, 2022.
+For study abroad during the academic year 2024-25, a statement of intent must be filed with the Office of Off-Campus Study by Nov.
+15, 2023, and a final application or request for program approval must be submitted by Feb.
+20, 2024.
 Students receiving financial aid continue to receive that aid if they attend a Colby-approved program.

 Approved Domestic Programs